Faculty-Student Mentorship Program Sponsored by the College of Humanities and Social Sciences at Utah State University; Honor’s Program Contract

 Casket girls are interesting not only for the vampire legend, but also because of the supposed demographic impact they had on Louisiana’s population.
 According to overall census record numbers, with the introduction of casket girls to the Louisiana colony, the population increased ten-fold in ten years.
 But other than the bulk numbers, we know remarkably little about how exactly casket girls effected the population of Louisiana.
 How many children did they have?
 How many times did they marry?
 Where did they move?
 What ere their survival and mortality rates?
 Using census records, marriage records, birth records, tax rolls, and other parish documents, I will chart the growth of French Louisiana’s casket girls and their families from 1720 to 1745.

 This program helps me bridge the gap between teaching and research, bringing both into contact with one another.
-Generous funding from CHaSS has given me the usefulness of a summer research assistant and Arie the opportunity to conduct research.
-Additionally, Arie will see a project through from the idea’s inception, to research, analysis, writing, presentation, and publication as a result.
-Since Arie wants to pursue a career in academia, this will serve him well in the future.
+Generous funding from CHaSS has given me the usefulness of a summer research assistant and two undergraduates the opportunity to conduct research with a faculty member.
+Additionally, Arie wrote his senior capstone project and a presentation at Phi Alpha Theta’s Biennial National Convention based upon this research experience.